roytruelove/cv/src/resume.md

 * Spearheaded and implemented firm-wide documentation repository using Confluence.
 Responsible for organization of Confluence structure across all teams, as well as providing training material and hands-on demonstrations.
 * Revamped issue tracking process in JIRA, ensuring that each issue was vetted by the Analysis, Development, and Testing teams before making it into Production.
 * Developed a standardized specification format creating consistent functional and technical specs for all MTM projects.
 This helped to ensure that no information necessary for the development team was omitted.
-* Developed ‘investigation’ scripts to integrate with the MarkitWire API.
-These allowed ‘deep dives’ into the API, facilitating the writing of technical specs defining the integration between MTM and MarkitWire.
+* Developed ‘investigation' scripts to integrate with the MarkitWire API.
+These allowed ‘deep dives' into the API, facilitating the writing of technical specs defining the integration between MTM and MarkitWire.
 * Quickly became the point person for most internal MTM issues / questions across markitSERV teams (Support, Testing, Implementation, etc.)
 * Accompanied sales team on client meetings, playing the role of MTM's subject matter expert.

 ## Citadel Investment Group (Continued)

-### Help and Training Analyst– Citadel Solutions Mar 2009 → Sep 2009
+### Help and Training Analyst- Citadel Solutions Mar 2009 → Sep 2009
 *madcap, html, css, technical-writing*<br>

 #### Position Summary